 Why should I pay for professional photography?
 6 Reasons for hiring a professional

-Question: Why should I pay for professional photography when a cell phone image would suffice for social media?
+Question: Why should I pay for professional photography instead of using a cell phone?

 1. Cell phones have limitations.
 As tempting as it is to pull out a cell phone, it still has its limitations.
 If you downloaded a cell phone image to your computer and put it into Adobe Photoshop, you would see that the image looks like a watercolor when you try to zoom in to see details.
 A lot of sharp detail is missing, unless you were really close to your subject.
 I run on trails 3 days a week and so many times I’ve tried to take a cell phone picture of something gorgeous in front of me, only to feel crushed by the lack of detail in the image.